thephez/docs-core/docs/dashcore/wallet-arguments-and-commands-dash-wallet.md

        Get wallet info

   salvage
-       Attempt to recover private keys from a corrupt wallet
+       Attempt to recover private keys from a corrupt wallet.
+Warning:
+       'salvage' is experimental.

+  wipetxes
+       Wipe all transactions from a wallet
 ```